How to Install Modsecurity 2, OWASP CRS with Apache on Ubuntu 22.04 or 20.04

 SecRule REQUEST_FILENAME "@beginsWith /admin" "id:1004,phase:1,pass,nolog,ctl:ruleRemoveById=941000-942999"

-Regarding false positives with Apache, ModSecurity, and OWASP, it’s essential to monitor logs and identify patterns that could indicate false positives.
+Regarding false positives with Apache, ModSecurity, and OWASP, monitoring logs and identifying patterns that could indicate false positives is essential.
 Once identified, you can create custom rules to address them.
-For instance, if you find specific rules that consistently trigger false positives, you can create an exclusion rule for those specific cases.
+For instance, if you find specific rules that consistently trigger false positives, you can create an exclusion rule for those cases.

-ModSecurity logs can grow rapidly, so it’s essential to set up log rotation to manage them efficiently.
-Log rotation isn’t configured by default, so you’ll need to create a log rotation file for ModSecurity.
+ModSecurity logs can overgrow, so setting up log rotation is essential to manage them efficiently.
+Log rotation isn’t configured by default, so you must create a log rotation file for ModSecurity.

 First, create and open a new ModSecurity rotation file named modsec: